libretro/libretro-database/README.md

   - And more
 - [`rdb`](rdb) The compiled RetroArch database files
 - [`scripts`](scripts) Various scripts that are used to maintain the database files

-#### Pre-emptive Databases

-Some databases are maintained even if RetroArch currently has no core for the games/system, e.g. GP32, Vita, Original Xbox, and PS3.

 ## Sources